Sweeney photo

 Biography

 Lean Sweeney received her doctorate in Latin American History from the University of New Mexico in 2019.
 Her work focuses on the impact of theories of space, frontiers and borderlands on the creation of nations, citizens, race and criminality.
 The Spanish language version of her Master's thesis, Survival of the Bandits: the Maya Icaiché and Frontier Politics in the Yucatan Peninsula, 1847-1904, was published by the Universidad Nacional Autónoma de México in 2006.
-Her doctoral dissertation, entitled Statewise: Jurisdictional Fictions, Transnational Politics and Remaking the Nation State on the Chiapas-Guatemala Border, 1821-1899, looks at the way marginalized, transnational actors played critical roles in defining the limits of Mexican and Guatemalan territory as well as the course of these countries’ international relations.
-She has also published on the role of Maximilian of Habsburg’s execution in framing U.S.-Mexican nineteenth century diplomacy, as well as numerous translations on Mexican art and culture.
-Her current projects include expanding her work on transnational communities and state-making in Mexico and Central America as well as an analysis of representations of the modern Maya in Mexico's National Anthropology Museum, including the mid-1990s' suspension of the Modern Maya exhibit during the Zapatista uprising.
+Her second book, Emigrados: Migration, Expulsion and Transnational Politics in Nineteenth Century Mexico and Guatemala, is currently under review with the University of North Carolina Press, David J. Weber Series in the New Borderlands History.
+Her third project, Rights without Rites: Concubines in the Post-Colony, examines concubinage as a tool of economic and political negotiation in nineteenth-century Guatemala.
+Sweeney has also published on Maximilian of Habsburg's execution in nineteenth-century Mexico ("Over His Dead Body: Mexico-U.S. Diplomacy and the Execution of Maximilian of Habsburg in Mexico, June 19, 1867") and her collaborative research on gender-based violence in Mexico and Central America can be found on Libra, the University of Virginia's open-access repository.

 Courses Taught